Access4Learning/specgen_input_common/98_Xslt/Readme.md

 # XSLT file Usage

 This section outlines the usage of each XSLT file that is part of this repository.
-Some XSLT file need to be called with the input XML file, while others supporting XSLT files that are called from within a XSLT file.
+Some XSLT files need to be called with the input XML file, while others are supporting XSLT files that are called from within a XSLT file.

 ### dmToOpenAPI.xsl